Lithium iron phosphate: Physical and chemical properties

-A nearly close-packed hexagonal array of oxides centers provides relatively little free volume for Li^{+} ions to migrate within.
+Lithium ions are octahedrally coordinated by O, and were shown to migrate within one-dimensional channels in the framework in a zigzag manner via neutron diffraction.
+A nearly close-packed hexagonal array of oxide centers provides relatively little free volume for Li^{+} ions to migrate within.
 For this reason, the ionic conductivity of Li^{+} is relatively low at ambient temperature.
-The details of the lithiation of FePO_{4} and the delithiation of LiFePO_{4} have been examined.
-Two phases of the lithiated material are implicated.